cjkeilig/FoundationsDemo123/README.md

 ## Setup Steps
 1. Create public/private key pair (.pfx) file.
 The public key we will send to Alice to encrypt with.
-2. Create client-facing web app application to submit encrypted files.
+2. Create client-facing web application to submit encrypted files.
 3. Create Azure Storage Account to store the files in a Queue.
 4. Create console application to read encrypted files off the queue.
 5. Decrypt files with Azure Key Vault.